Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-4iUdXfx0v5k.md

 ### Transcript

-> circular foundation i think will see fighting being be addressed, i don't know i mean i'm not sure if the team are gonna put time into solving the z fighting or not if we add circle foundations or whatever
+> circular foundation I think will see fighting being be addressed, I don't know I mean I'm not sure if the team are gonna put time into solving the z fighting or not if we add circle foundations or whatever